 What initial conditions are we considering?
 Many methods in network science make unstated assumptions about this.
 For infectious diseases: are we interested in protecting against an emergent new pathogen or bioterrorism?
 These two scenarios are entirely different.
 If the epidemic outbreak we want to stop has already started, then any important node must have a high chance of getting the disease; if it is yet to start, important nodes are those who make large outbreaks as infection sources.

 What is the network?
-How accurate and cheap can we gather network information?
-(For e.g., online information spreading, reconstructing the relevant network is easy and precise; for disease spreading, networks are costly to reconstruct and not very precise.)
-Is it really the structure the interesting dynamics happens on?
+How accurately and cheaply can we gather network information?
+(For, e.g., online information spreading, reconstructing the relevant network is easy and precise; for disease spreading, networks are costly to reconstruct and not very precise.)
+Is it really the structure the interesting dynamics happen on?
 Or just an approximation?
 Does it change during the situation in question?